MikuOcta/MikuOcta/README.md

 Previous core founder of Crystal Linux.

-Being a big RedHat fan, my favourite distros are RHEL and Fedora (currently running RHEL 9 Beta)
+Being a big RedHat fan, my favourite distros are RHEL and Fedora  but I also like elementaryOS (running now OS6)

 Now I am learning Vala, Ansible automation and system managment.